9.6 Develop and deliver collaborative water quality education and outreach using local partnerships and networks

 National

-United States Environmental Protection Agency (EPA) provides education about water quality and nutrient pollution and how individuals can reduce their impacts.
-EPA’s National Estuary Programs provide direct local outreach to Sarasota County.
+United States Environmental Protection Agency (EPA) provides education on water quality and nutrient pollution, including individual actions to reduce impacts.
+The EPA’s National Estuary Programs conduct direct outreach in Sarasota County.

-National Oceanic and Atmospheric Administration (NOAA) provides education about coastal water quality and nutrient pollution and how individuals can reduce their impacts.
-NOAA offers professional development workshops that can be held in Sarasota County (see Chapter 9.5).
+National Oceanic and Atmospheric Administration (NOAA) provides coastal water quality education and professional development workshops (see Chapter 9.5).

-North American Association for Environmental Education (NAAEE) works with partners across North America to accelerate environmental literacy and civic engagement.
-NAAEE hosts signature programs, advocacy, conferences, and other activities, but does not provide direct local outreach in Sarasota County.
+North American Association for Environmental Education (NAAEE) offers programs, conferences, and advocacy to advance environmental literacy and civic engagement, but does not conduct direct outreach in Sarasota County.

 State